“I’m happier after the breakup.

 That might sound trite, but I am sincerely convinced that my divorce transition made me a better dad, a better man, and a more conscious and centered man.
 It’s been a long process for me, these last 4+ years, but with some hints, perhaps I can spare you some of the mistakes I made and help you along your individual path towards divorce recovery.

-Here are my six hacks for recovering your full and loving life after divorce.
+Here are my six hacks for recovering your full and loving life after a breakup.

 1. Get Positive.

-Holding on to resentment and anger is the biggest mistake I made after the divorce.
+Holding on to resentment and anger is the biggest mistake I made after my divorce.
 I laughed when I would get in a particularly sly jab in a text response.
 I reveled in her long silences after I “gave her a piece of my mind.”
 I set my own healing back at least a year by holding on to my high-road illusion.
 It was her that wanted the divorce.
 I was the wronged party.
 Um, let’s rewind that a bit, and re-examine.